November 2, 2022

 The ‘Fatal Four’ Construction Accidents

-The construction accidents most likely to cause a severe or fatal injury (60%) are referred to as the “the fatal four.”
+The construction accidents most likely to cause a severe or fatal injury are referred to as the “the fatal four.”
 These incidents include falls, being caught in or between objects, electrocutions, and being struck by things on job sites.
+They account for 60% of construction accidents.

 Such accidents usually stem from negligence, unsafe conditions, improper equipment use, and lack of safety protocols.